 One important thing to note is that while some Cubans you encounter may openly discuss, debate and criticize their government, be respectful if you decide to join in.
 Some people don't take kindly to foreigners disrespecting political icons such as Ernesto "Che" Guevara and Fidel Castro.

-The Cuban government is extremely protective of their military and police establishments.
+The Cuban government is extremely protective of its military and police establishments.
 As such, it is illegal to take photographs of any such law enforcement.
-Additionally, taking pictures of travel facilities such as airports, trains, train stations and harbors is also strictly forbidden (as it is in many other counbtries - never a good idea).
-This can be tricky since these areas are often not well marked.
+Additionally, taking pictures of travel facilities such as airports, trains, train stations and harbors is also strictly forbidden (as it is in many other countries - never a good idea).
+This can be tricky since these areas are often not well-marked.
 Just be extremely cautious when taking photos in Cuba or you may find yourself in serious trouble without even realizing it.

 Spending money in Cuba can be a bit complicated so it's important to understand exactly how things work and what to expect before you arrive.

 First, Cuba has what's known as a dual economy.
 This means they use two different currencies, CUC (convertible Pesos) and CUP (local Pesos, also known as monedal nacional locally - literally national money.).
 CUC is typically what is used by tourists and can easily be exchanged from other currencies at airports, money exchange offices (called Cadecas) and banks; however, it's important to note that some items in Cuba can only be purchased with CUP.

 While Euros, Canadian dollars and Sterling can all be exchanged into Cuban currency without fees, it's important to note that exchanging the US dollar in Cuba will generally incur fees up to 10%, and Australian currency cannot be exchanged there at all.

 Additionally, debit cards are not accepted anywhere in the country so plan accordingly.
 Accessing additional monies while in Cuba can be challenging.